-Bring student identification to exams.

-- Nothing is to be on/at one's desk during an exam except a pencil, an eraser, and the individual's student card. - Do not wear baseball caps to exams. - Do not bring or wear smart watches, music players, cell phones, beepers, or other electronic devices to exams.
+- Bring student identification to exams. - Nothing is to be on/at one's desk during an exam except a pencil, an eraser, and the individual's student card - Do not wear baseball caps to exams - Do not bring or wear smart watches, music players, cell phones, beepers, or other electronic devices to exams - To ensure fairness to all students, questions will not be answered during exams.